 If you are in the process of researching overtime laws on the internet, you may already know that non-exempt employees in Florida are entitled to time-and-a-half compensation for any hours worked over 40 in a week.
 If you are owed additional compensation, please speak with an experienced attorney today.
 Our lawyers understand the laws pertaining to unpaid overtime in Florida.

 Florida Defers to Federal Overtime Law

-Because Florida doesn’t have established overtime legislature, the federally crafted Fair Labor Standards Act (FLSA) specifies workers’ wage and hour rights including for overtime pay.
-As attorneys that understand the laws of unpaid overtime in Florida, we know that employers must comply with both state and federal laws.
+Since Florida doesn’t have established overtime legislature, the federally-crafted Fair Labor Standards Act (FLSA) specifies workers’ wage and hour rights including for overtime pay.
+As attorneys that understand the overtime rules in Florida, we know that employers must comply with both state and federal laws.
 Although FLSA establishes overtime pay, not all employees are entitled to additional payment.

 Examples of Exempt Positions

 FLSA categorizes the following types of “bona fide” positions as meeting exempt status from overtime pay.

 Executive Employees: The exempt employee must be “managing the enterprise” meaning that they are supervising a department of the company.
 They should have the authority to hire, promote, or terminate the employment of other employees.

 Administrative Employees: The employee must be performing “work directly related to the management or business operations” of the company.